 - Slow reaction times

 - Loss of strength

 Here’s where things get tricky…

 When a rider experiences one (or more) of the above symptoms, he knows he needs more fluids.
-So he dramatically increasing his intake of water and/or sports drinks.
+So he dramatically increases his intake of water and sports drinks.

 But he doesn’t realize that by drinking TOO much he is overhydration, which will bring on a completely different set of performance destroying symptoms…